api3dao/airseeker/README.md

 > A service powering data feeds using the [Signed API](https://github.com/api3dao/signed-api).

-The Airseeker is a rework of the [original Airseeker](https://github.com/api3dao/airseeker).
-The Airseeker v2 is simplified and only works with Signed APIs.
+Airseeker v2 is a streamlined redesign of the [original Airseeker](https://github.com/api3dao/airseeker-v1), focused exclusively on working with Signed APIs for improved efficiency and simplicity.

 ## Getting started